sanzoghenzo/markdownr/README.md

 ## Features

-- Downloads the web page specified in the URL input field, cleans it up with (like readability does) and converts it to Markdown.
+- Downloads the web page specified in the URL input field, cleans it up (like readability does) and converts it to Markdown.
+- Ability to enable/disable parts of the markdown:
+  - YAML front matter with the creation date, the source url and the author
+  - The "Clipped from <url>" text under the title
+  - The excerpt of the article
+  - The article body
+- Ability to show the markdown preview
 - Share the markdown to other apps with standard share intent.
 - The URL can be also be shared from another app (for example the web browser);
   markdownr will automatically convert it and show the share intent.